drips-network/contracts/README.md

 export CALLER="<ADDRESS>"

 # OPTIONAL
-# Address of Reserve to use.
-If not set, a new instance is deployed.
-export RESERVE="<ADDRESS>"

-# OPTIONAL
-# Address of Reserve owner to set.
-If not set, `GOVERNANCE` is used.
-export RESERVE_OWNER="<ADDRESS>"

-# OPTIONAL
 # Address of DripsHub to use.
 If not set, a new instance is deployed.
 export DRIPS_HUB="<ADDRESS>"